ArthurViniDev/code-wars/README.md

-# 1 - Coding Challenges & Practice Solutions
+# Coding Challenges

-Welcome to my personal collection of coding challenge solutions!
-Here you'll find my answers to various problems from platforms like HackerRank, Codewars, LeetCode, and more.

-## 2 - What is this?
+This repository contains my solutions to various coding challenges.

-This repository is where I practice and improve my problem-solving skills using Python.
+I'm using it to practice problem-solving and improve my skills in Python.
-All solutions are written by me — sometimes they're simple, sometimes a bit chaotic, but always a learning experience.

-## 3 - Why I’m doing this

-- To build logic skills
-- To have fun while leveling up 🚀
+Each file includes the challenge description and my solution.